nhfish/StudioHead-MergeGame/README.md

 ## Department Crate Shop
 Added `CrateShopPanel` with purchase buttons for each department.
 Buying a crate spends money and spawns a matching crate if space allows.

+## Overflow Inventory Panel
+`InventoryOverflowManager` persists across scenes and the slide-up `OverflowPanel` lets players reclaim or discard items when the grid is full.

+## Department Crate Upgrades
+`DepartmentCrateManager` handles era upgrades, scaling crate costs and drop tiers for each department.